csm-kb/csm-kb/README.md

 **Games**

 _Active_
+- `[Godot]` _Ephemeia_ - a radar screen top-down RTS set in an original fantasy world.
-- `[Godot]` _GiGi_ - a tiny bleak hyperpop retro action RPG inspired by Hades, Final Fantasy 15, and storytelling side-scroller indie games like INSIDE and Nameless.
+- `[Godot]` _GiGi_ - a tiny bleak hyperpop retro action RPG inspired by Hades, Final Fantasy 15, and storytelling side-scroller indie games like _INSIDE_ and _Nameless_.
-- `[Godot]` _HoloOdyssey: The Myth Paradox_ - a tactical role-playing game inspired by Fire Emblem, Final Fantasy, and OCTOPATH TRAVELER, with an emphasis on story and branching paths twisted into a “Hololive/alter” timeline progression.
+- `[Godot]` _HoloOdyssey: The Myth Paradox_ - a tactical role-playing game inspired by _Fire Emblem_, _Final Fantasy_, and _OCTOPATH TRAVELER_, with an emphasis on story and branching paths twisted into a “Hololive/alter” timeline progression.
 The game differentiates itself from other TRPGs with its signature Chrono-Sync Battle System, Battle Interrupts, unique character world traversal abilities, and a deep interwoven story.
-- `[Godot]` _Holospark!_ - a fast-paced 4v4 competitive first-person shooter with a distinctive core game mode (4v4 Destruction) and original takes on Hololive characters spun as heroes (Idols), complete with dynamic movesets and mechanics in a variety of modes.
+- `[Godot]` _Holospark!_ - a fast-paced 4v4 hero shooter with a distinctive core game mode (4v4 Destruction) and original takes on Hololive characters spun as heroes (Idols), complete with dynamic movesets and mechanics in a variety of modes.

 _Complete_